karrot-dev/karrot-blog/_posts/2018-01-31-rgsoc-questions-answers.md

 All of [our issues](https://github.com/yunity/karrot-frontend/issues) are wishes by the community.
 I picked the ones that I found most important and feasible during RGSoC and listed them in the [project description](https://teams.railsgirlssummerofcode.org/projects/207-karrot-foodsaving-worldwide).

 Actually, the most critical points are listed in the [current development](https://github.com/yunity/karrot-frontend/milestone/13) milestone, but they are usually not the best candidates for starter tasks because of high complexity.

+> We would like to familiarise ourselves with this project.
+Could you please suggest something to get started with?

+Please have a look at the ["starter tasks" issues](https://github.com/yunity/karrot-frontend/issues?q=is%3Aopen+is%3Aissue+label%3Astarter-task).
+It should take between one day and one week to solve one of them, depending on your knowledge and the complexity of the task.
+Don't hesitate to ask questions, either in the issue itself or in the #karrot-dev Slack channel

+> What kind of GitHub workflow is currently followed for karrot-frontend and karrot-backend?
+Are [WIP] work-in-progress PRs permitted?

+Before making a change, please comment on the respective issue that you are working on it (to avoid duplicate work).
+If no issue exists yet, feel free to create a new one.

+Fork the repo that you are working on (karrot-frontend or karrot-backend), create a new branch and make the necessary changes.
+Run the tests and fix broken tests if necessary.

+To get feedback on your approach, feel free to open a work-in-progress Pull Request, prefixed with `WIP:`.
+Members of the development team will have a look at the Pull Request and write a short review.
+In case you didn't get feedback within 24 hours, please mention your Pull Request in the #karrot-dev channel.